concord-consortium/lab/developer-doc/configuration.md

 ## Google Analytics

-In addition there is a optional section in `config/config.yml` which if present enables embedding google analytics script into the head of the main `index.html` and all html pages in the `examples/` and `doc/` directories.
-This includes all the Interactives which are located in `examples/interactives` directory.
+In addition there is a optional section in `config/config.yml` which if present enables embedding google analytics script into the head of the main `index.html` and `embeddable.html' pages.

 Include your Google Analytics account number here to enable insertion of the Google Analytics script by the build system into the generated HTML pages.